sammcmahon/vim-settings/README.md

 |\<Leader\>p|:bp<CR>                    |Switch to previous buffer                              |

 ## License
-This repository released under the MIT License, all plugins are released under their respective licenses.
+This repository is released under the MIT License, all plugins are released under their respective licenses.